09-ankit/MovieDateValidator_Selenium_Java/README.md

 # TestVagantAssesment
  *************************************Points to Note**************************************
-1) Change Chrome Driver path in  Utilities---> Base Page (According to your Local Machine) for example System.setProperty("webdriver.chrome.driver", "Your chrome driver path");
+1) Change Chrome Driver path in  com.TestVagrant.Utilities---> Base Page (According to your Local Machine) for example System.setProperty("webdriver.chrome.driver", "Your chrome driver path");

 2) Curent Project Run on Chrome Webdriver greater than or equal 107 version